-(On Demand) This course will introduce students to the form and theory of poetry including both Eastern and Western structures and patterns and give students opportunities to explore these forms in their own writing.
-Prerequisites: ENGL 2023 and ENGL 2033 with a grade of "C" or better, or consent of instructor.
+Description: This course will introduce students to the form and theory of poetry including both Eastern and Western structures and patterns and give students opportunities to explore these forms in their own writing.

+Eligibility Requirement: Completion of ENGL 2023 or ENGL 2033 with a grade greater than or equal to C.